 Erin Thomson (b.
-2000) is a Scottish composer from the outskirts of Glasgow whose work has recently been performed by the BBC Scottish Symphony Orchestra, conducted by Martyn Brabbins and was awarded the Musicians’ Company Silver Medal in 2022 at their installation dinner in Goldsmiths Hall, London.
-She is currently working on a new commission for the Malamatina Quartet which was premiered with the Glasgow Barons in March this year, which was kindly supported by the PRS Foundation's Open Fund.
-This exciting opportunity will include concert tours and recording projects in the UK and Canada.
+2000) is a Scottish composer from the outskirts of Glasgow whose work has been performed by renowned orchestras Britten Sinfonia and BBC Scottish Symphony Orchestra, conducted by Martyn Brabbins.
+She was awarded the Musicians’ Company Silver Medal in 2022 at their installation dinner in Goldsmiths Hall, London and was commissioned by the Malamatina Quartet, premiered with the Glasgow Barons in March 2023.
+This was kindly supported by the PRS Foundation's Open Fund and included concert tours and recording projects in the UK and Canada.

 Alongside her achievements with the BBC SSO and the Musicians’ Company, Erin was also awarded first prize for the 2021 Walter and Dinah Wolfe Memorial Composition Award for her work ‘Linger to Sea’ and she is the 2022 recipient of the Kimie Composition Prize, where she composed a new work, “The Graceful Art of Walking on Stilts” for the Campus Trio with support from Live Music Now and the Kimie Trust.
 This piece brought together her passions for composition and community work and was composed for children with additional support needs.
 Erin’s work has been performed across Scotland, in the prestigious Glasgow City Halls, Edinburgh's Usher Hall, in Aberdeen, St Andrews and Orkney.
 Erin's work has also received international acclaim, having collaborated with soprano Stephanie Lamprea to create “Dúthchas” which was performed at Roulette Intermedium in New York City in 2022.
-Erin was on the Cheltenham Music Festival's Composer Academy in.
-Summer 2023 and is excited to announce her upcoming work with Britten Sinfonia on their Opus 1 scheme where she will be composing a new work to be premiered in September 2023.
+Erin was on the Cheltenham Music Festival's Composer Academy in Summer 2023 and worked with the Britten Sinfonia on their Opus 1 scheme, where they premiered her work "Three Miniatures" for bassoon, trumpet and celesta in September 2023 in Cambridge.

 Erin has obtained both a first-class honours degree with an endorsement of Music Education with Distinction, and a Masters in Music in Composition from the Royal Conservatoire of Scotland under the tutelage of Dr. Linda Buckley and Dr. Colin Broom respectively.
 Graduating in July 2023, Erin’s Masters degree was kindly supported by the Scottish International Education Trust, the Cross Trust, the Caird Trust and an RCS Scholarship.